microsoft/BotBuilder-Samples/experimental/adaptive-tool/README.md

 ### Install from the Visual Studio Marketplace

 1. Install the [Bot Framework Adaptive Tool](https://marketplace.visualstudio.com/items?itemName=adaptive-tool) from the [VS Code](https://marketplace.visualstudio.com/vscode) tab of the Visual Studio Marketplace.
-1. Open an LG, LU, or dialog file and the extension will activate.
+1. Open an LG, LU, QNA, or dialog file and the extension will activate.

 ### Install from a local VSIX file